amankc-neo/zero-trust-cicd-framework/azure/spire/README.md

 This is a shell script that **registers a GitHub Action workflow** with SPIRE.

+📌 **What this does**:
+Creates a new SPIFFE ID for the GitHub Action
+Tells SPIRE: "If you see a process with UID 1001, assign it this identity"

+📌 **Why it's needed**:
+SPIRE only issues identities to registered workloads.
+Without this entry, no token will be issued.

+📌 **Where it's run**:
+On the SPIRE Server machine after the server is started.

 ```bash
 spire-server entry create \
   -spiffeID "spiffe://github/org/repo/azure-deploy" \